rishabhaalingil/Business_Insights_360/README.md

 - As part of the quality assurance process, a round of User Acceptance Testing (UAT) was carried out with a select group of end-users.
 This stage of testing allowed real users to interact with the report and provide feedback on its functionality, usability, and accuracy.
 The goal was to identify and resolve any obvious issues, such as data errors, interface problems, or user experience concerns, before the solution is rolled out to a larger audience.
 The feedback collected during this phase was used to make necessary adjustments and ensure that the final solution meets user expectations and delivers the required value.

+7. **Stakeholder Review and Feedback Implementation**:
+    1. **The reports were reviewed by the stakeholders and their suggestions were provided.Steps were taken to implement these suggestions**.
+- After the initial report was shared with stakeholders, a thorough review process was conducted to gather their feedback.
+This included gathering input on report content, layout, accuracy, and overall usefulness.
+- Based on their input, a set of actionable steps was taken to refine and enhance the report.
+These adjustments not only addressed specific stakeholder concerns but also ensured that the report better aligned with the business objectives.
+By actively involving stakeholders in the process and incorporating their feedback, we ensured that the final report is more tailored to their needs, which leads to more effective decision-making.

+   2. **Stakeholder mapping was done to understand the stakeholder expectation and personalities**.
+- To ensure that the report met the diverse needs of all involved parties, a stakeholder mapping exercise was conducted.
+This involved identifying and categorizing key stakeholders based on their roles, influence, and expectations of the report.
+By understanding the priorities of each stakeholder group—whether they were more focused on high-level metrics, in-depth analysis, or actionable insights—we were able to tailor the content to suit their needs.
+- Additionally, understanding the personalities and preferences of different stakeholders allowed for more effective communication.

+  3. **Focussed on fixing the data quality issues and improve the performance optimization**.
+- A significant emphasis was placed on ensuring that the report’s data was accurate, reliable, and of the highest quality.
+The data quality review involved identifying and addressing any inconsistencies, missing values, or errors in the dataset that could lead to inaccurate insights.
+- In addition to data quality, the performance optimization of the report was prioritized.
+This involved analyzing the report's responsiveness and load times, particularly when handling large datasets or complex visualizations.
+Steps were taken to streamline calculations, optimize queries, and reduce unnecessary processing time, resulting in faster report generation and smoother user experience.